 So, no stressing anymore!
 We will help you with this journey of writing the perfect LOR with all the necessary components and steps.
 But first, let’s learn what a Letter of Recommendation actually is.

 What is a Letter of Recommendation (LOR)?
-(Definition)
+(Meaning)

 Step 1.
 Letterhead and Contact Information